Equidistribution of partial coverings from closed geodesics: Introduction

 \subsubsection{Applications}

 By Theorem \ref{thm:mainintro} we have reduced the equidistribution of partial coverings to the equidistribution of oriented closed geodesics in the unit tangent bundle $\Gamma\backslash \PSL_2(\R)$.
 Using existing results in the literature, this allows us to obtain a variety of new equidistribution results for partial coverings.
 We refer to Section \ref{sec:appl} for details.
 We note that, as observed in \cite{DuImTo}, in order to get a non-trivial statement we will need equidistributing collections of oriented closed geodesics which are \emph{not} closed under inverting the orientation of the closed geodesics, see Remark \ref{rmk:trivial} and Lemma \ref{lem:trivial} below for details.
 We present here four different applications.
+For a collection $\Cc$ of closed geodesic on $Y_\Gamma$ we denote the total length by:

-First of all, we obtain an equidistribution result for any discrete and cofinite Fuchsian group by using a result of Constantinescu and the first named author \cite[Thm.
-5.8]{ConstantinescuNordentoft24}. \begin{cor} Let $\FF$ be a fundamental polygon for a discrete and cofinie subgroup $\Gamma\leq \PSL_2(\R)$.
-Fix $\eps>0$.
-For each $N\geq 1$, let
+where $|\CC|$ denotes the \emph{geodesic length} of $\CC$ as in (\ref{eq:geodesiclength}).
+First of all, we obtain a result for any discrete and cofinite Fuchsian group using sparse equidistribution via ergodicity of the geodesic flow, see \cite[Thm.\ 4.5]{ConstantinescuNordentoft24}. \begin{cor} Fix $\eps>0$.
+Let $\FF$ be a fundamental polygon for a discrete and cofinite subgroup $\Gamma\leq \PSL_2(\R)$.
+Let $L_1<L_2<\ldots$ be a sequence of real numbers such that $L_n\rightarrow \infty$ as $n\rightarrow \infty$.
+For each $n\geq 1$, let

-be a ``not too thin subset'' of the packet of primitive oriented closed geodesics of length $\leq N$, in the sense that
+be a ``not too thin subset'' of the packet of primitive oriented closed geodesics of length $\leq L_n$, in the sense that

-Then $\PP(\Cc_N,\FF)$ covers $Y_\Gamma$ evenly as $N\rightarrow \infty$. \end{cor} For the modular group we can obtain results for much sparser families of closed geodesics using a result of Einsiedler--Lindenstrauss--Michel--Venkatesh \cite{EinLindMichVenk12}. \begin{cor} Let $\FF$ be a fundamental polygon for the modular surface $Y_0(1)=\PSL_2(\Z)\backslash \Hb$.
+Then $\PP(\Cc_n,\FF)$ covers $Y_\Gamma$ evenly as $n\rightarrow \infty$. \end{cor} For the modular group we can obtain results for much sparser families of closed geodesics using a result of Einsiedler--Lindenstrauss--Michel--Venkatesh \cite{EinLindMichVenk12}. \begin{cor} Let $\FF$ be a fundamental polygon for the modular surface $Y_0(1)=\PSL_2(\Z)\backslash \Hb$.
 Let $\ell_1<\ell_2<\ldots $ be the primitive length spectrum of $Y_0(1)$.
 For each $n\geq 1$ let

 be a ``not too thin subset'' of the length packet, in the sense that